 Public schools in Kenya

 Most expats don’t consider public schools in Kenya an option for their children because the standard of education can vary quite dramatically.
-However, there are actually a handful of very good public schools in Nairobi which shouldn’t be overlooked, especially by those that are looking on settling in Kenya in the long term.
+However, there are a handful of very good public schools in Nairobi that shouldn’t be overlooked, especially by those who are looking to settle in Kenya for the long term.

 The primary language of instruction in Kenyan public schools is English, with Swahili being a compulsory subject throughout primary and secondary school.
 A major advantage of having expat students attend public schools in Kenya is that it allows them to assimilate with local children and therefore become more integrated into Kenyan society.